 If you’ve decided to return to Australia and you’re concerned about whether you can due to border restrictions or flight cancellations, first try to contact your travel agent, accommodation and transportation providers before contacting the embassy, high commission or consulate.
 Stay in touch with your friends and family to let them know what the situation is.

-Check the website of your nearest Australian embassy or high commission and follow them closely on social media for updates about flights back to Australia.
-Some embassies and high commissions are providing the option for Australians to register for direct communication, including in some places to receive updates on potential unscheduled commercial flights.
+Check the website of your nearest Australian embassy or high commission and follow them closely on social media for any updates about flights back to Australia.

 If you have concerns for your safety or wellbeing or require an emergency passport, email the Australian mission responsible for your location, or contact the Consular Emergency Centre in Canberra on +61 2 6261 3305 to discuss your situation and receive further advice.